dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/readers_source_&_filesystem.md

-   [This command](../../reference/command-line-interface) will initialize [the pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/filesystem_pipeline.py) with Readers source & filesystem as the [source](../../general-usage/source) and [duckdb](../destinations/duckdb.md) as the [destination](../destinations).
+   [This command](../../reference/command-line-interface) will initialize [the pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/filesystem_pipeline.py) with Readers source and filesystem as the [source](../../general-usage/source) and [duckdb](../destinations/duckdb.md) as the [destination](../destinations).

 1. If you'd like to use a different destination, simply replace `duckdb` with the name of your